 - Preheat the oven to 350º F.

-- Line a muffin tin with paper muffin wrappers.
+- Line a muffin tin with parchment paper muffin liners.

-- Pour batter into the papers almost to the top.
+- Pour the batter into the muffin cups, almost to the top.
+These muffins don't rise a ton.

 - Note that coconut flour absorbs a LOT more moisture than regular gluten free flours.
 You may need to add a little more liquid in if you find your brand of coconut flour makes your batter too thick!